 Additional uses for palm oil are to help extend the shelf-life of medications.
 You will find it in liquid formulas especially for this reason.

 As a solvent

-Palm oil uses in self-care and cleaning products
+Palm oil uses in personal care and cleaning products

 Creates foam and lather

-You will find palm oil derivatives in these types of products: liquid and bar soap, bubble bath, baby wash, mouthwash, shampoo, toothpaste, laundry detergent, dishwasher soap, etc.
+You will find palm oil derivatives in these types of products: liquid and bar soap, bubble bath, baby wash, mouthwash, shampoo, toothpaste, shaving cream, dishwashing soap, etc.

 Keeps dirt in suspension

 Manufacturers use palm oil to keep dirt in suspension in products such as pod-type laundry and dishwasher detergents.